JHU-PL-Lab/www-fpse/logistics.md

 ### Exams

 There will be no exams.
+There may be a quiz 2/3 of the way through the course.

 ### Project